 Have you asked yourself, just how much does the sun age one’s skin?
 The effects of ageing such as dryness, looseness, sagging and discolouration are all worsened by the sun.
 In fact, it is difficult to believe that something which feels so good to us could be so bad for us.
-This is why a good skin care regime and sun moderation is so important in sunny South Africa.
+This is why a good skin care regime using the best skin care products combined with sun moderation is so important in sunny South Africa.

 Here is some sound advice to help you to regulate your relationship with that ball of fire up high.